 7 credit control mistakes that will haunt your business

-Halloween is creeping up on us.
+Halloween is here.
 But forget the ghosts and ghouls of All Hallows’ Eve, business owners face something much more haunting all year round – late payment.

 Without money coming in on time, cash flow can be significantly impacted and the associated problems can put a curse on even the most successful of businesses.